 This seems to be a bug or at lest an unexpected behavior.

-#2 Updated by Semen Yesylevskyy 4 months ago
+#2 Updated by Semen Yesylevskyy over 1 year ago

 This is also a mystery for me.
 The systems were produced by saving frames from preliminary pulling simulation and it only works if I do it in NVT, not NPT.
 The difference in box size is really minor - not more than 1A.